The anisotropic Calder\'on problem at large fixed frequency on manifolds with invertible ray transform: Introduction and statement of main results

 We now provide a brief survey of the existing results of the Calder\'on problem.
 In the Euclidean setting there is a substantial literature on such problems and we refer the readers to the survey \cite{Uhl_survey}.
 In this work we are interested in the anisotropic problem, which can be understood as an inverse problem for the equation $\nabla \cdot (\gamma \nabla u)=0$ where $\gamma$ is a positive definite matrix function, or as an inverse problem for the Laplace-Beltrami equation or for the Schr\"odinger equation $(-\Delta_g + q)u = 0$ on a Riemannian manifold.
 If the manifold and coefficients are real-analytic, they can recovered from the DN map \cites{LeeUhlmann1989, LassasUhlmann2001, LassasTaylorUhlmann2003}.
 In the smooth case it is known for $n = 2$ that a potential $q$ can be determined from the DN map $\Lambda_q^\lambda$ for a fixed frequency $\lambda \geq 0$ \cite{GuillarmouTzou2011}.
 For $n \geq 3$ this is an open problem, however there are partial results in the class of admissible manifolds as well as conformally transversally anisotropic (CTA) manifolds.

 We say that $ (M,g)$ is a CTA manifold if $(M,cg) \subset (\mathbb{R} \times M_0, e \oplus g_0)$, where $c$ is a smooth positive scalar function, $e$ is the Euclidean metric, and $(M_0,g_0)$ is an $(n-1)$-dimensional manifold.
 We say $(M,g)$ is admissible if additionally the transversal manifold $(M_0,g_0)$ is simple.
 Theorem \ref{thm:1-AC22} for any $\lambda \ge 0$ has been proved on admissible manifolds in \cite{DKSU}, whereas \cite{Dos_Jems} proved the corresponding uniqueness result on CTA manifolds.
 These methods are based on a geometric version of complex geometrical optics solutions introduced in \cite{SYL} in the Euclidean case.
+Related recent results are given in \cites{CFO, FKO}.

 In our setting the manifolds do not satisfy the additional product structure mentioned above, and thus complex geometrical optics solutions are not available.
 However, when the frequency $\lambda > 0$ is very large there exist traditional geometrical optics type solutions, and one can construct such solutions that concentrate along geodesics.
 If one could take the limit $\lambda \to \infty$ then one could recover the geodesic ray transform of the perturbation $p$.
 In our case the frequency $\lambda$ is large but fixed, and we will instead use the condition $p \in \mathcal A_s(B)$ to recover the ray transform.
 These ideas were used in \cite{Uhlmann_Wang_2022} combined with an analysis of the semiclassical resolvent in order to prove a similar result for nonpositively curved manifolds when $n=3$.
 We give a direct argument based on geometrical optics and Gaussian beam constructions, and obtain results on any manifold with stably invertible geodesic ray transform in any dimension.